codefresh-io/docs.codefresh.io/_posts/2023-05-29-may-release-notes.md

 ### Home Dashboard

-We are excited to introduce the new Home Dashboard, which provides a unified and comprehensive view of critical dashboards across the enterprise.
-When logging in to Codefresh, you will now see the Home Dashboard located at the top of the sidebar.
+We are excited to introduce the new Home Dashboard, providind a unified and comprehensive view of critical dashboards across the enterprise.
+When logging in to Codefresh, you will now see the Home Dashboard at the top of the sidebar.

 The Home Dashboard includes the familiar GitOps and Argo Workflow dashboards, and a           brand-new Pipelines dashboard.
 This new dashboard, designed for pipeline visibility and monitoring, offers an enhanced experience for tracking pipeline performance.

  {% include
 image.html